What you get

-Contact Work and Income immediately if you need an extension, eg you've been in hospital or are travelling overseas with Work and Income's approval.
+Contact Work and Income immediately if you need an extension — for example, you’ve been in hospital or are travelling overseas with Work and Income’s approval.
 The normal extension is 10 working days and you need a good reason to ask for one.

 Your Disability Allowance and any other benefits you receive stop if you don’t send the form back in time.
 If you get NZ Super or a Veteran’s Pension, those payments continue and only Disability Allowance payments stop.

 Annual Circumstances letter

 Only contact Work and Income if you need to update the information in the letter about your circumstances.
 If you don’t contact Work and Income, your Disability Allowance continues to be paid at the same rate.